Maintenance Worker Injuries

 While 17% of grounds maintenance workers who were injured were only unable to work for 1 day, another 17% could not return to work for 31 days or more.
 The median amount of time off due to injury for grounds maintenance workers was 5 days.

 If you are a grounds maintenance worker and you were injured while on the job, you very well may need time off from work to recuperate.
 Some employers assist workers in filing for workers’ comp benefits, but often this is left to the individual, and can be a timely and complicated process.
-Call the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311 to begin work on your case today.
+Call the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311 to begin work on your case today.